2006–07 New York Rangers season: Players lost

+Signings

 Draft picks

-New York's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia, at the General Motors Place.
+New York's picks at the 2006 NHL entry draft in Vancouver, British Columbia, at the General Motors Place.

 Farm teams

 Hartford Wolf Pack (AHL)

 Hartford finished with a regular season record of 47–29–3–1 for a total of 98 points in the standings.
 This snapped a three-year streak in which the team had finished the regular season with at least 100 points, though it marked the fourth consecutive season in which the Wolf Pack won at least 40 games.
 Ryan Callahan led the team with 35 goals and 55 points on the season, earning him a spot on the AHL All-Rookie team for the season.
 By the time Callahan had won the honor, however, he was already seeing 3rd line playing time in the NHL for the Rangers.
 Goaltender Al Montoya finished fifth in the league in regular season goals against average at 2.30.